XGWang0/getRangData/README.md

 #### Install
 1. Download them to local
 2. Install requirement modules
-3. Install webdriver for firefox
+3. Install compatiable version of webdriver for firefox

 #### Desc
 This tool is used to fetch data range for html result